 The University of Houston-Victoria is dedicated to providing students with the opportunities they need to make their mark in the world.
-Established in 1973 with a main campus located in the small city of Victoria, Texas, UHV offers courses leading to 70 bachelor’s and master’s degree programs and concentrations.
+Established in 1973 with a main campus located in the small city of Victoria, Texas, UHV offers courses leading to more than 80 academic programs.

 UHV by the Numbers

 Students come to UHV expecting to earn a quality, affordable degree.
 They stay when they realize that UHV offers personalized attention and small class sizes where they will be able to succeed.
 UHV Fast Facts will give you a quick overview of the university.
 To reach a specific person at the university, view our Employee Directory.

 Your education doesn’t have to be expensive.
 UHV is the fifth most affordable public university in Texas, and our Financial Aid office is committed to helping students get the most aid possible, whether that is through scholarships, grants or loans.

 UHV prides itself on the personalized attention faculty and staff provide to students.
 In fact, the faculty-to-student ratio in classes is just 18-to-1.
 Programs such as the Student Success Center provide students with advising, writing assistance and subject-area tutoring to help them succeed in their classes.